LSEG-API-Samples/Example.DataLibrary.DotNet/Release Notes/Delivery.md

-## Delivery (Refinitiv.Data) Release Notes
+﻿## Delivery (Refinitiv.Data) Release Notes

+### 1.0.0-beta5
+- Added support for new OAuth version 2 (Client Credentials) authentication o Support for Client ID/Client Secret
+- Fixed URL endpoint mapping issue on Linux-based systems
+- Updated configuration discovery to recognize the users HOME directory for all platforms (Windows/MacOS/Linux)
+- Apply escaped representation of string values applied to any GET endpoint request within the PATH parameter
+- Resolved directory issue locating desktop .portInUse file within MacOS/Linux-based environments
+- Sessions now support an optional specification of either a Stream or Json object (JObject) as a way to configure applications.
+This replaces the DataLibraryConfig.SetConfigStream() and DataLibraryConfig.SetConfigFile().
+  See example: 5.1-Session

 ### 1.0.0-beta4
 - New streaming services
-   - Added RDPStream to support new RDP streaming services (Quantitative Analytics, Custom Instruments and Benchmarks)
-   - Added capability to dynamically discover and request OMM and RDP streams
-   - Added OMMStream.Definition.Api to support additional OMM streaming services
-   - Streaming services have been made available in both Platform and Desktop sessions
+	o Added RDPStream to support new RDP streaming services (Quantitative Analytics, Custom Instruments and Benchmarks) o Added capability to dynamically discover and request OMM and RDP streams o Added OMMStream.Definition.Api to support additional OMM streaming services o Streaming services have been made available in both Platform and Desktop sessions
 - Updated IPlatformSession.OnStreamingEndpoint signature to include additional streaming services
 - Fixed issue as reported in case: 11209155 to handle duplicate endpoints reported in stream discovery